To Caratunk, ME (The Sterling Inn): Days 132-133

 The trail is flat!
 Dirt trail, road walks, sturdy board bridges across alpine bogs - is this even Maine?!
 Gone are the rugged rocks, the barren mountaintops, and impossible slopes.
 In their place, a robust canopy of leaves tinged with the first hints of autumn overlooks dense forests, streams and beaches, and gravel roads.

 At East Carry Pond Beach, I set down my pack to wait for Tenacious.
 A leech drifts toward the shore, twisting and contorting in a bizarre dance.
 It is my first time seeing one, and despite feeling slightly disgusted, I find myself oddly fascinated by its movements.
-When fully contracted, the leech looks slug-like and chubby, no larger than the tip of my pinkie.
-A second later, it elongates itself into a fine line as long as my middle finger.
+Fully contracted, the leech looks slug-like and chubby, no larger than the tip of my pinkie.
+Expanded a second later, it elongates itself into a fine line as long as my middle finger.

 Good thing I’m not swimming in there, I think.

 Tenacious and I tent on a somewhat-flat piece of land beneath a copse of young pine trees.
 The yips and howls of coyotes continue all night; around 11:30 pm, I even hear the soft pad of dog-like footsteps by our tents.
 There is a pause, a sniffing noise, and then the padding steps fade away.
 Tomorrow, we will cross the Kennebec River, then rendezvous with Nighthawk in the town of Caratunk.